Multiplication table up to 1000

 Another, more difficult example: 23X41

 In this exercise, it's advisable to break down the problem into separate multiplication steps between tens and ones.
-In fact, we will have several steps here
+In fact, there will be several steps here

 Step 1: Multiply the ones digit of the first number by the tens digit of the second number